EKGF/ekg-maturity/docs-fragments/pillar/business/business-enablers/operating-model/use-cases.md

 6. _Supporting business continuity_: An operating model can help to ensure that an organization is able to continue operating in the event of unexpected disruptions or challenges.

+7. _Aligning business and IT_: An operating model can help to align the business and IT functions of an organization by outlining how they work together to deliver value to customers.

+8. _Managing risk_: An operating model can help to identify and mitigate potential risks within an organization by outlining the processes and controls in place to manage those risks.

+9. _Enhancing customer experience_: An operating model can help to optimize the delivery of goods or services to customers by outlining the processes and systems that support customer interactions.

+10. _Enabling digital transformation_: An operating model can help to support the implementation of new technologies and digital processes by outlining how they will be integrated into the organization's existing operations.

+Supporting compliance and regulatory requirements: An operating model can help to ensure that an organization is able to meet various compliance and regulatory requirements by outlining the processes and controls in place to support those requirements.

 !!! warn

     Work in progress, list examples of use cases that contribute to this capability, making the link to use cases in the catalog at [https://catalog.ekgf.org/use-case/](https://catalog.ekgf.org/use-case/)..